Lavanya-Sathya/instagram-clone/README.md

 - Secure user authentication is provided using Firebase Authentication.

 #### Feed
--Users can view a feed of posts uploaded by users.
+- Users can view a feed of posts uploaded by users.

 #### Post Creation
 - Users can create posts by uploading images, Reels and add captions to share with others.